K-State rolls Nicholls 49-14 in Klieman’s coaching debut

-MANHATTAN, Kan.
-(AP) — Skylar Thompson threw for 212 yards and accounted for two touchdowns, six different Kansas State players reached the end zone, and the Wildcats rolled to a 49-14 victory over Nicholls on Saturday night to give coach Chris Klieman a win in his debut.
+Skylar Thompson threw for 212 yards and accounted for two touchdowns.
 James Gilbert paced a Kansas State running attack that rolled up 361 yards by going for 115 and a score.
-Jordan Brown, Harry Trotter and Tyler Burns also ran for touchdowns.
+Jordan Brown, Harry Trotter and Tyler Burns also ran for touchdowns in a game that was never in doubt.

-Indeed, it was a near-perfect start for Klieman, who led North Dakota State to four national championships in five seasons but was filling some mighty big shoes.
-He took over last winter for Bill Snyder, the Hall of Fame coach who took Kansas State from lowly also-ran to a perennial Big 12 contender.

 The Wildcats did it in just about all phases, too.
-They reached the end zone on their first four possessions, got a long TD catch from Dalton Schoen and returned a fumble for another score.
+They reached the end zone on their first four possessions, got a long TD catch from Dalton Schoen, went 10 of 12 on third down and ran a mind-boggling 80 plays while holding the ball for more than 41 minutes on offense.

+“A lot of good things we saw,” Klieman said, “but I challenged our guys in there, ‘Let’s not be complacent.
+Let’s not get too excited about one.
+We need to continue to stack good days on good days.'”

 Chase Fourcade, the Colonels’ star quarterback, was just 10 of 18 for 126 yards with a pick.
-Kendall Bussey and Julien Gums had second-half touchdown runs.
+Kendall Bussey and Julien Gums had second-half touchdown runs, but the game was long over by that point.

+“I mean, offensively we couldn’t get anything going because we never had the ball.
+The time of possession was just ridiculous,” Nicholls coach Tim Rebowe said.
+“They are a good football team.”

 The Wildcats, who the last few years under Snyder had grown stale offensively, roared out of the locker room with a sense of purpose.
 They brutalized the Colonels at the line of scrimmage, were largely free of penalties and looked every bit the program from a Power 5 conference.